xindongzhang/ECBSR/legacy/README.md

 ## Acknowledgement
-Thanks [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch) for the pioneering work and excellent codebase!
-The implementation integrated with EDSR is placed on [/legacy](https://github.com/xindongzhang/ECBSR/tree/main/legacy)
+This implementation largely depends on [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch).
+Thanks for the excellent codebase!
+Our lighten version will come soon.